AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md

 passed table item text into something else.
 It automatically persists the change to `items` data-bound model on ENTER/FOCUS-OUT or cancels on ESC/NO-CHANGE.

+Note that `table` is designed to expect about 100 rows only, not more than that, or otherwise it will not offer a user-friendly experience due to requiring users to scroll through a lot of data.
+If you need to display a table with more than 100 rows, then you need to employ pagination.
+That is already supported in the [Refined Table (`refined_table`)](#refined-table-with-pagination) custom widget documented below.

 ##### Table Item Properties

 When data-binding a `table`'s `items`, extra [`TableItem` properties](https://help.eclipse.org/latest/topic/org.eclipse.platform.doc.isv/reference/api/org/eclipse/swt/widgets/TableItem.html) are data-bound automatically by convention for `background` color, `foreground` color, `font`, and `image` if corresponding properties (attributes) are available on the model.